winitzki/scall/tutorial/programming_dhall.md

 This sort of code could be written in a language where types may be compared at run time.
 But Dhall does not support such functionality.

-For this reason, a Dhall function with a type parameter `A` must work in the same way for all `A`.
+For this reason, any Dhall function with a type parameter `A` must work in the same way for all `A`.
 This property is known as the "full polymorphic parametricity" of the function's code.
 We will call such code **fully parametric code** for short.